DK Metcalf

 WRSeattle Seahawks

-Metcalf didn't take part in Wednesday's practice due to a hand injury, John Boyle of the Seahawks' official site reports.
+Metcalf (shoulder) was a full practice participant Thursday, John Boyle of the Seahawks' official site reports.

 ANALYSIS